mr-tsang-kungfu/kungfu-notes/purple.md

 ## Rising Knee

 1. attacker right hand punch to the face
-2. left hand soft hand block, left foot forward into fighting stance + and right hand chicken wrist parry at the same time to deflect the punch
+2. left soft hand block, left foot forward into fighting stance +
+    and right hand chicken wrist parry at the same time to deflect the punch
-3. right hand (big) circle to set, yield back and side fist to the solar plex into hard bow +
+3. right hand (big) circle to set while yielding back and side fist to the solar plex into hard bow +
-    make sure to turn the body a bit +
+    make sure to turn the body a bit to lean into the punch +
-        attacker should buckle forward
+        attacker should buckle forward exposing the neck.
 4.  right hand snake up and grab back of attacker's neck.
 show the grab
 5.  push down / hold the neck +
-knee up to solar plex, foot in tight snap kick position +
-raise left hand in chop hand, make sure wrist is not bended
+knee up to solar plex, foot in tight snap kick position + raise left hand in chop hand, make sure wrist is not bended
-6. drop down into broken bow and chop with left hand to the base of the skull quickly switch broken bow and chop with right hand to the base of the skull again.
+6. drop down into broken bow (side way) and chop with left hand to the base of the skull.
+    quickly switch broken bow and chop with right hand to the base of the skull again.
 the chops should show the full power chopping into the target.
 7. cat cover

 ## Crashing Anvil

 1. attacker right hand punch to the face
-2. right hand soft hand block and right foot forward into fighting stance + left hand at guard
+2. right soft hand block and right foot forward into fighting stance + left hand at guard
-3. being blocked the first punch, attacker left hand punch to the face
+3. being blocked the first punch, attacker left hand hooked punch to the head
 4. left hand, from guard, chop attacker's left neck + right hand outward extended block to block the left punch
 5. left hand loop and grab the back of attaker's neck